lab11/stm32f0xx-gcc-setup/README.md

 3) Edit the application Makefile to specify:

     -your specfic STM32F0xx device

-	-the location of the Standard Peripheral Library

-	-the location of the makefile template above (if not cloned recursively)

-	-any source files that you use
+    -the location of the Standard Peripheral Library -the location of the makefile template above (if not cloned recursively) -any source files that you use

 4) Use the supported commands to program and debug the chip:

-	-make

-	-make debug

-	-make flash

-	-make erase-all

-	-make startdebug
+    -`make`: Compile
+    -`make flash`: Program the chip
+    -`make debug`: Run gdb
+    -`make erase-all`: Full erase of the chip
+    -`make startdebug`